wayum999/tunnelfy/README.md

    - Check if you've reached your account's tunnel limit
    - Ensure you have a stable internet connection

+4. **Quick Tunnel Issues**
+   - Verify cloudflared is installed and accessible
+   - Check if the port is already in use
+   - Look for rate limiting messages in the output
+   - Ensure you have a stable internet connection

+5. **Development Environment Issues**
+   - Run `npm install` to ensure all dependencies are installed
+   - Clear the VS Code extension development host: `rm -rf .vscode-test`
+   - Check the extension logs in the Output panel
+   - Verify cloudflared installation and permissions

 ## Security

 - API keys are stored securely using VS Code's built-in secret storage